tideways/shopware6-benchmarking/README.md

 * Fetching individual options for country and salutation from the /account/register page

-To generate a useful report, you also have to modify the config file to put in information about versions, plugins, server hardware and more.
+To generate a useful report, you also have to modify the config file to put in information about versions, server hardware and more.

 ### Execution Mode